-Shambhala: Buddhist Pure Land; a fabulous kingdom whose reality is visionary or spiritual as much as physical or geographic.
+A Buddhist Pure Land: a fabulous kingdom whose reality is visionary or spiritual as much as physical or geographic.

-I missed a week of blogging, and for a good reason!
-I was away at a music festival called Shambhala.
-It is my fourth time going to this particular festival but this year was a little different because I had a new position.
-I was part of a crew that was just created called the Wellness Crew.
+I've been away at a music festival called Shambhala!
+It is my fourth time going but this year was a little different, because this year I had a new job.
+I was part of a crew just created called the Wellness Crew.

 Shambhala is a 22-years-old electronic music festival located on a private ranch in the Kootenay’s.
-This ranch becomes a fully functional farm before and after the festival.
-When you enter the ranch you’ll see signs like, ‘It is said that only the pure of heart may enter here’ and ‘ Welcome home.’
-The festival emphasizes Love, Acceptance, Community and Freedom of Expression.
+When you enter you’ll see signs like, ‘It is said that only the pure of heart may enter here’ and ‘ Welcome home.’
+The festival emphasizes love, acceptance, community and freedom of expression.

 From the perspective of healing it is a place where you can let go, and open up to all those pieces of you that don’t seem to fit into the regular world.
-It’s a place for expansion and play!
+A place for expansion and play.

-The festival has a fully staffed medical crew.
-It is a fully functional pop up hospital, even staffing an OB-GYN, paramedics that can reach anywhere on-site within about a 3 minute timeframe, a Sanctuary space where people that don’t feel well can rest while others care for their well being, and a women’s safe space.
-This is all located in the heart of the festival.
-There is a huge amount of energy and funding that go into making the festival as safe as possible.
-The perspective is to meet people where they’re at.
+The older I get, the less inclined I am to take mind altering substances, but in a safe container I am not opposed to them.
+And here at Shambhala, the container is safe enough, and extra safe if thats what your are needing.
+The festival has a fully staffed medical crew, a fully functional pop up hospital even staffing an OB-GYN, paramedics that can reach anywhere on-site within a 3 minute timeframe, a Sanctuary space where people that don’t feel well can rest while others care for their well being, and a women’s safe space.
+All this located in the heart of the festival.

-My job at the festival was to walk around and survey all the crew and staff, see how they were doing, and document as much as I could so that the festival could make improvements for next year.
-It is a testament to how much the full-time staff cares about the wellbeing of their community as a whole.
-I’m not sure of the exact amount of staff and crew there are during the festival, but someone did mention in passing that it was about 2600 people.
+My job at the festival was to walk around and survey all the crew and staff, to see how they were doing, and document as much as I could so that the festival could make improvements for next year.
+It is a testament to how much the full-time staff cares about the wellbeing of their community, in total 2600 people (not including atendee's).
 That’s a lot of temporary staff and crew!
-There is a growing intention by the festival to care for the staffs wellbeing and fine-tune any kinks.
-Of course, there are always going to be issues, and I did come across some, but I believe that the desire of the festival to discover these issues is a really good sign.
-The first step in healing anything is accepting what is.

-Finally, if you feel inspired, there are great opportunities for volunteers.
-You receive a free ticket by working a certain amount of hours, great food during your shift and the best part about it is that you’ll have the opportunity to meet so many amazing people as you work and mingle with the community.
-For first-timers…. get ready to have your minds blown!
+If you feel so inspired, there are great opportunities for volunteers.
+You receive a ticket in exchange for working a certain amount of hours, eat great food on your shift and the best part, you’ll have the opportunity to meet amazing people as you work and mingle in a new community.
+For first-timers . . . get ready to have your minds blown!

 Check out shambhalamusicfestival.com for all the information.